-Posing a challenge: Down's model makes strides on catwalk
+Mixed-race Down's model makes strides on catwalk

 And although Maija's father has not been in her life, she has taken a keen interest in Africa.

-"I want to go [to Nigeria], to just holiday and bathe in the sun," she says, adding how much she loves Nigerian singer Yemo Alade.
+"I want to go [to Nigeria], to just holiday and bathe in the sun," she says, adding how much she loves Nigerian singer Yemi Alade.

 She also hopes her journey will inspire others.